 FRAU SCHMIDT.
 There's a telegram for the Captain.

 (ROLF has followed FRAU SCHMIDT on.
-She exits downs,tage right.)
+She exits downstage right.)

 LIESL.
 Rolf!
 Rolf, I'd like you to meet my mother - my new mother.
 MARIA.
-(Rising .)
+(Rising.)
 Rolf, I am glad to meet you finally.
 ROLF.
-(Center , coldly .)
+(Center, coldly.)
 I have a telegram for Captain von Trapp.
-(He holds i t out.
-FRANZ enters on the balcony and starts downstairs.)
+(He holds it out.
+FF RANZ enters on the balcony and starts downstairs.)
 MARIA.
 You stay here with Liesl.
 I'll take it to him.
-(She crosses his right.) toward ROLF and reaches for the telegram, but he snatches it away.
+(She crosses toward his right.)
+ROLF and reaches for the telegram, but he snatches it away.
 She stops at ROLF.
 I'm under orders to make sure the Captain gets it.
 MARIA.
 I think you can trust me to give it to him.
 ROLF.
 I have my orders.
 LIESL.
 Silly, they're married.

 (ROLF sees FRANZ.)

-ROLF.
+ACT 2 The Sound of Music Version 2.0 ROLF.
 Oh, Franz!
 This telegram is to be delivered into the hands of Captain von Trapp.
 FRANZ.
 (Saluting.)
 Heil!
 ROLF.
 Heil!
-(He returns upstairs.) the salute and gives FRANZ the telegram infront ofMARIA face.
+(He returns the sat upstairs.) lute and gives FRANZ the telegram infront ofMARIA face.
 FRANZ exits LIESL.
 (Shocked.)
 Rolf!
 MARIA.
 Even Franz.
 ROLF.
 Yes, even Franz.
 Even me!
 Even everybody in Nonnberg except the great Captain van Trapp.
-If he knows what's good for him, he'll come

-ACT 2 The Sound of Music Version 0.0 over to the right side.
+If he knows what's good for him, he'll come over to the right side.
 LIESL.
 Rolf, don't talk like that.
-(FRANZ re- enters the balcony, comes down the steps.)
+(FRANZ re-enters the balcony, comes down the steps.)
 ROLF.
-And if he doesn't, he'd better get out of the cout that happen today to a man like that.
-He'd better g . - (LIESL runs to MARIA.)
-Cry all you want, but just remember what I said d before it's too late.
+And if he doesn't, he'd better get out of the country.
+There are things that happen today to a man like that.
+He'd better get out quick.
+(LIESL runs to MA ARIA.)
+Cry all you want, but just remember what I said before it's too late.
 (To MARIA.)
 And you remember too.
-(He exits up stage center, followed by FRANZ.)
+(He exits upstage c center, followed by FRANZ.)
 MARIA.
-Liesl - don't cr у.
+Liesl - don't cry.
 LIESL.
 How could he turn on Father that way?
 MARIA.
-Liesl - maybe he wasn't threatening your father - r him. naybe he was warning (The CAPTA AIN enters the balcony, the open telegram in his hand.)
+Liesl - maybe he wasn't threatening your father - maybe he was warning him.
+(The CAPTAIN enters the balcony, the open telegram in his hand.)
 CAPTAIN.
 Liesl - (LIESL runs out downstage right.)
 MARIA.
 What is it Georg?
 CAPTAIN.
 (Coming downstairs.)
-I didn't think I would ha this soon.
-Berlin has offered me a commission MARIA.
+I didn't think I would have to face a decision this soon.
+Berlin has offered me a commission in their Navy.
+MARIA.
 (Crosses to him downstage right.)
-Well, Georg g?
+Well, Georg?
 CAPTAIN.
 I can't just brush this aside.
-I admit it would be under me again.
-What I mean is - it would be a relie • that you and the children are safe.
-But - it also means ...
-Please, Maria, help me.
+I admit it would be exciting to have a ship under me again.
+What I mean is - it would be a relief and a comfort to know that you and the children are safe.
+But - it also means Please, Maria, help me.
 MARIA.
 Georg, whatever you decide will be my decision.
 CAPTAIN.
 Thank you.
 I know now I can't do it.
-MARIA.
-Of course not.
-CAPTAIN.
-We'll have to get out of Austria right away.
-MARIA.
-You'll have to leave tonight - now.
-CAPTAIN.
-Not without my family.
-And we can't just pick up and leave.
-They'll be watching us now.
-We'll have to plan-